stom66/blender-dcltk-cannon-colliders/README.md

 It is recommended to enable both "Minify JSON" as "Rounding" options for production to reduce the JSON file size considerably.

-### Debugging:

-There is also a visualiser for the exported colliders to aid with debugging.
-See the [cannon-collider-visualiser](https://github.com/stom66/cannon-collider-visualiser) repo for more info.

 Settings:
 ---